Vaccines Fast Facts

 2000 - The CDC declares the United States has achieved measles elimination, defined as "the absence of continuous disease transmission for 12 months or more in a specific geographic area."

-2004 - Co-authors of the Wakefield study begin removing their names from the article when they discover Wakefield had been paid by had been paid by lawyers representing parents who planned to sue vaccine manufacturers.
+2004 - Co-authors of the Wakefield study begin removing their names from the article when they discover Wakefield had been paid by lawyers representing parents who planned to sue vaccine manufacturers.

 February 2010 - The Lancet, the British medical journal that published Wakefield's study, officially retracts the article.
 Britain also revokes Wakefield's medical license.